 Don’t give up on that vegetable garden just yet!
 Keep that barbeque scheduled despite the wasps’ nest that has grown exponentially in the crevice of your patio’s overhang!
-There are smart ways to prevent pests from ruining your favorite hobbies and activities that you might not know about.
+You might not know, but there are many smart ways to prevent pests from ruining your favorite hobbies and activities.

-From literally “cooking” the bugs out of your garden soil to strategically planting herbs to discourage unwanted guests from infiltrating your property in the first place, here are some clever outdoor pest control ideas that you can implement before the wanted guests arrive!
+From “cooking” the bugs out of your garden soil to strategically planting herbs to discourage unwanted guests, here are some smart outdoor pest control ideas that you can implement before the wanted guests arrive!

 No one wants mosquitos hanging around during a summer barbeque.
-Not only are they annoying, they’re actually dangerous (globally speaking).
-Mosquitos love damp areas, and require standing water for laying eggs.
+Not only are they annoying, but they’re also dangerous (globally speaking).
+Mosquitos love damp areas and require standing water for laying eggs.
 Moist, debris-filled gutters are a great nesting spot for these disease-carrying pests.
 Aside from arming your skin with bug spray every day, you can have your gutters cleaned periodically.
 A side benefit of clean gutters is the prevention of subterranean termite activity.

-Termites can cause serious damage to buildings.
+Termites can cause severe damage to buildings.
 And, honestly, they are just gross.
 In addition to having your home inspected by a professional pest control service each year, make sure to remove any wood that’s in contact with the ground around your property.
-Check gutters and downspouts to make sure water is draining away from the foundation, and move any wood piles away from the house at least 20 feet.
+Check gutters and downspouts to make sure water is draining away from the foundation, and move any woodpiles away from the house at least 20 feet.

-Honey bees are an important part of the ecosystem and thus our food supply.
-Widespread knowledge about the difference between wasps, hornets, yellow jackets, bumble bees, and honey bees helps to keep the threatened population thriving.
-Their texture, behavior, and markings are vastly different and identifying each unique species is easy.
-All you need to know is that honey bees’ bodies are mostly yellow and fuzzy (as opposed to bumble bees which have more black on their abdomen and tend to be rounder).
+Honey bees are an essential part of the ecosystem and thus our food supply.
+Widespread knowledge about the difference between wasps, hornets, yellow jackets, bumblebees, and honey bees helps to keep the vulnerable population thriving.
+Their texture, behavior, and markings are vastly different, and identifying each unique species is easy.
+All you need to know is that honey bees’ bodies are mostly yellow and fuzzy (as opposed to bumblebees which have more black on their abdomen and tend to be rounder).
 Honey bees are not aggressive and will only sting if provoked.
-Hornets, wasps, and yellow jackets are not fuzzy, they are more aggressive, and can sting more than once.
+Hornets, wasps, and yellow jackets are not fuzzy; they are more aggressive and can sting more than once.